buchifadev/dacade-celo-tutorial/README.md

-# How to build a Requests app using Tailwind and Celo
+# How To Build a Requests app using Tailwind and Celo

-# Table of Contents
+## Table of Contents
 - Introduction
 - Prerequisite
 - Requirement